 Take a look at the hierarchy of competition based on fashion retailers:

 The above graphic doesn’t mention luxury brands like Net-a-Porter and neither does it highlight high street retailers such as Next and Zara.

-It also doesn’t include the other thousand online fashion boutiques who have strong cult following, or independent retailers who operate on Ebay.
+It also doesn’t include the other thousand online fashion boutiques who have a strong cult following, or independent retailers who operate on E